-With the Federal Reserve pushing interest rates to historic lows, money has been forced into different asset classes in recent years during the great hunt for yield.
-Dividend-paying stocks can provide a stable source of cash flow that exceeds the rate on bonds or savings accounts, but investors may want to consider some timeless advice from the Oracle of Omaha before pulling the trigger.
+Are dividends boring?
+Maybe, but boring tends to make for good investing.
+Dividend-paying stocks can provide a stable source of cash flow that exceeds the rate on bonds or savings accounts.
+However, investors may want to consider some timeless advice from the Oracle of Omaha before pulling the trigger.

-Warren Buffett, one of the wealthiest men in the world, does not pay shareholders of Berkshire Hathaway a dividend.
-However, he has provided insightful views on the subject over the years, and holds some of the biggest dividend names in the market.
-Buffett believes management should think long and hard about when to retain earnings and when to distribute them to shareholders.
+Warren Buffett, one of the wealthiest men in the world, does not pay Berkshire Hathaway shareholders a dividend.
+Nonetheless, he has provided insightful views on the subject over the years, and holds some of the biggest dividend names in the market.
+Buffett believes management should think twice about when to retain earnings and when to distribute them to shareholders.
 As he explains in a past shareholder letter, “Allocation of capital is crucial to business and investment management.”

-At this point in time, Buffett believes Berkshire Hathaway should retain its earnings in favor of paying out a dividend.
-The company is able to put those earnings to better use, and shareholders even receive benefits from Berkshire Hathaway investing in large, stable companies that often pay attractive dividends.
+Currently, Buffett believes Berkshire Hathaway should retain its earnings in favor of paying out a dividend.
+The company is able to put those earnings to better use, and shareholders even receive indirect benefits from Berkshire Hathaway investing in large, stable companies that often pay attractive dividends.
 In fact, Berkshire Hathaway’s largest equity positions found in its 13F filing all pay dividends.

-Here’s a look at five Buffett-approved dividend-paying stocks that do not appear to be destined for oblivion:
+Let’s take a look at five Buffett-approved dividend stocks that do not appear to be destined for oblivion: